Linear and Rational Factorization of Tropical Polynomials

-Loosely speaking, being full means $\S$ is a maximal basis amongst all bases that have the same set of primitive edges (cf. Section \ref{sec:main}).
-While it is easy to construct and verify positive bases, or construct a full basis, constructing one that is simultaneously full and positive is more difficult.
-In particular, we do not know if they always exist for any prescribed set of edges.
-This is a major open problem in our paper.
-For the full positive bases that we know, Theorem~\ref{thm:SS} produces many interesting consequences.
-For instance, we show in Proposition~\ref{prop:n2} that there is a full positive basis for any set of primitive edges in $\Z^2$.
-Theorem~\ref{thm:SS} then implies that the rational analogue of the Fundamental Theorem of Algebra holds for bivariate tropical polynomials. \begin{corollary}[Rational Factorization for Bivariates] Any bivariate tropical polynomial is rationally factorizable into a product of affine monomials of the form $(x,y) \mapsto c_0\oplus x^{\odot a}\odot y^{\odot b}$, $a,b \in \mathbb{N}, c_0 \in \R$. \end{corollary}

-Another large family of full positive basis is the one constructed from edges of the form $e_i - e_j$, where $(i,j)$ runs over all edges in some graph $\mathbb{G}$ on $n$ nodes.
-Such sets are precisely the set of support vectors in graphical hyperplane arrangements.

-\begin{proposition}[Graphical bases] Given a graph $\mathbb{G}$ on $n$ nodes, let $\S_{\mathbb{G}}$ consist of simplices $\Delta_I$, where $I \subseteq [n]$ runs over all cliques in $\mathbb{G}$.
-Then $\S_\mathbb{G}$ is a full positive basis. \end{proposition} For the complete graph $K_n$, for instance, $\S_{K_n}$ consists of the standard simplex in $\R^n$ and its faces, and the units are homogeneous linear (degree one) polynomials.
-This linear case is particularly interesting.
-Polynomials in $\mathbb{N}[\S_{K_n}]$ define hypersurfaces which are also called tropical hyperplane arrangements.
-They play an important role in defining tropical polytopes and their generalizations \cite{develin2004tropical, fink2015stiefel, joswig2016weighted}, and have applications in economics and combinatorics \cite{allamigeon2015tropicalizing,ardila2009tropical,Baldwin13,crowell2016tropical,joswig2016cayley,shiozawa2015international}.
-The set $\mathbb{Z}[\S_{K_n}]$, which equals $\mathbb{E}[\S_{K_n}]$ by Theorem \ref{thm:SS}, are also known as $L$-convex functions whose domain is all of $\Z^n$ \cite{Murota03}.
-Their Legendre transforms are $M$-convex functions with compact domain.
-These functions feature prominently in discrete convex analysis and polymatroid theory, and have many interesting properties and applications, see \cite{Fujishige05,Murota03} and references therein.
-The units in $\Z[S_{K_n}]$ induce trivial subdivisions of signed Minkowski sum of standard simplices, also known as $M$-convex polytopes \cite{Murota03} or generalized permutohedra \cite{postnikov2008faces,Postnikov09}.
-There are many papers devoted to their combinatorics and applications \cite{Ardila10,castillo2015ehrhart,doker2011geometry,mohammadi2016generalized,morton2009convex,postnikov2008faces,Postnikov09,postnikov2013poset}.
-Thus, characterizing other full positive bases is a research direction that would generalize the $M$-convex functions and the generalized permutohedra.
+Loosely speaking, being full means $\S$ is a maximal basis amongst all bases that have the same set of primitive edges (cf. Definition \ref{defn:basis}).
+One important example is the set $\S_{\mathbb{G}}$ which consists of all standard simplices indexed by cliques of a given graph $\mathbb{G}$ on $n$ nodes (cf. Proposition \ref{prop:graphical}).
+For the complete graph $K_n$, for instance, $\S_{K_n}$ consists of the standard simplex in $\R^n$ and its faces.
+Tropical polynomials in $\mathbb{N}[\S_{K_n}]$ define tropical hyperplane arrangements.
+These play an important role in defining tropical polytopes and their generalizations \cite{develin2004tropical, fink2015stiefel, joswig2016weighted}, and have applications in economics and combinatorics \cite{allamigeon2015tropicalizing,ardila2009tropical,Baldwin13,crowell2016tropical,joswig2016cayley,shiozawa2015international}.
+In discrete convex analysis, the set $\mathbb{E}[\S_{K_n}]$ is the set of $L$-convex functions whose domain is all of $\Z^n$ \cite{Murota03}.
+Their Legendre transforms are $M$-convex functions with compact domains.
+These functions feature prominently in polymatroid theory and have many interesting properties and applications, see the monographs \cite{Fujishige05,Murota03} and references therein.